-- The Router cannot automatically locate new USB drive.
-You have to click the Rescan button manually to display a list of volumes and information about them. - 2.
-The new settings will not take effect until you restart the service. - 3.
-To unplug the USB drive, click Eject Disk button first.
-Simply pulling USB drive out of the USB port can cause damage to the device and loss of data. - 4.
-Mounted volumes are subject to the 8-volume limit.
-So you cannot access more than 8 volumes on the USB storage device.
+- The Router can automatically locate new USB drive.
+But to display the information about your USB device, you need to click the Rescan button manually. - 2) The new settings will not take effect until you restart the service. - 3) To unplug the USB drive, click Eject Disk button first.
+Simply pulling USB drive out of the USB port can cause damage to the device and loss of data. - 4) Mounted volumes of each USB port are subject to the 8-volume limit.
+So you cannot access more than 8 volumes on the USB storage device. - 5) If you change the storage settings during the storage connection is established, then the changes will not take effect until the Router or the client is rebooted.

-4.8.2 FTP Server
+4.10.2 FTP Server

-Choose menu "USB Settings >FTP Server", you can create an FTP server that can be accessed from the Internet or your local network.
+Choose menu "USB Settings→FTP Server", you can create an FTP server that can be accessed from the Internet or your local network.